nehalvpatel/Synapse/README.md

 3. Run composer

 ### Example
-1. Pass a PDO object to the handler class
+1. Pass a PDO object to the handler class (a table called "sessions" will be auto generated)
 2. Set the save handler to use the class
 3. Start the session